ferrarif1/RoundOneLeger/README.en.md

 - **Ledger management APIs** for IPs, devices, personnel, and systems with support for manual CRUD, ordering, and tag metadata.
 - **Excel import/export pipeline** that can normalize header variations, detect IP columns via regex, and generate multi-sheet or Cartesian reports.
 - **Undo/redo history** that captures mutating operations so operators can roll back up to ten steps in either direction.
-- **Authentication and allowlisting hooks** for enrollment, nonce-based login, device fingerprint verification, and IP restrictions.
+- **Authentication and allowlisting hooks** supporting SDID wallet challenge/response logins plus optional fixed-network allowlisting.
 - **Tamper-evident audit log** endpoints capable of exporting signed chains and verifying historical integrity.

 ## Architecture